What’s the fuss?

 Who is most affected?

 The new rules apply to balances higher than $3 million, which has been estimated to affect approximately 80,000 people, or less than 1% of all people with super accounts.
 Where the rules become controversial is that the amount of $3 million will not be indexed for inflation and wage increases.
 So in a few years’ time, it is likely this amount (of $3 million) will not be worth as much and there will be many more people who meet this threshold.
 So as the legislation has been written, the threshold will not move up over time.
-If it had been indexed to an inflation rate of, say, 2.5% it would be applied to those with more than $5 million in 20 years’ time, not $3 million.
+If it had been indexed to an inflation rate of, say, 2.5% it would be applied to those with around $5 million in 20 years’ time, not $3 million.

 Is it actually law?